takinabradley/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 You may be looking at this code and thinking that you personally prefer to split your code between more functions than you see here, but also recognize that those functions may not really be a useful interaction point for anyone using your object.

 But, there is no rule saying that you can't add those functions to your object as well!
-A common convention is to prefix methods that you don't intend other people to use with an underscore (`_`).
+A common convention is to prefix methods and properties that you don't intend other people to use with an underscore (`_`).
 This convention conveys to others that "These things are meant to be used internally by this object, please interact with the other available methods and properties on this object's interface instead".

 Let's see what that looks like!